finopsfoundation/framework/_capabilities/cost-allocation.md

 ## Functional Activity
 #### As someone in a FinOps Practitioner role, I will…
-* Develop the Naming Standards for all required and optional layers of hierarchical groupings
+* develop the Naming Standards for all required and optional layers of hierarchical groupings
-* Develop compliance standards for various groups
+* develop compliance standards for various groups

 #### As someone in a Business/Product role, I will…
-* Provide feedback on cost allocations made to products within my control
+* provide feedback on cost allocations made to products within my control

 #### As someone in a Finance role, I will…
-* Determine the organizational and budgetary units to which cost will be allocated
+* determine the organizational and budgetary units to which cost will be allocated
-* Determine how to allocate percentages of any shared cost items
+* determine how to allocate percentages of any shared cost items

 #### As someone in an Engineering/Operations role, I will...
-* Determine how and when metadata will be applied to hierarchical groupings and resources
+* determine how and when metadata will be applied to hierarchical groupings and resources
-* Enforce and automate metadata standards for cost allocation metadata
+* enforce and automate metadata standards for cost allocation metadata
-* Identify and provide all metadata sources required for analysis and cost allocation
+* identify and provide all metadata sources required for analysis and cost allocation

 #### As someone in an Executive role, I will…
-* eone in an Executive role, I will…
-* Review and approve cost allocations assigned to organizations within my control
+* review and approve cost allocations assigned to organizations within my control
-* Review and approve cost allocation strategies
+* review and approve cost allocation strategies
-* Determine and provide feedback when cost allocation must become more granular or mature
+* determine and provide feedback when cost allocation must become more granular or mature